What you need/want to know:

 We provide sit-on-top kayaks so there is no issue of whether someone will fit into a small kayak cockpit.
 Our maximum capacity is over 600 pounds for two passengers.

 The summer in northern Michigan is short and subject to a wide variety of weather.

-Our tours will proceed even with less than ideal conditions.
+Our trips will proceed even with less than ideal conditions.
 Fog, rain, and cool temperatures will not lead to cancellations.
 However, high winds and waves, and lightening will keep us off the water.
 The weather can change quickly, so we may try to wait out a storm to preserve the day.
-Alternatively, the weather may appear perfect, but the tour could be cancelled based on a threatening weather forecast.
+Alternatively, the weather may appear perfect, but the trip could be cancelled based on a threatening weather forecast.
 We will always use the latest technology to make the best, safest decision.

 On those days when the conditions on Lake Michigan are just not conducive to kayaking because of current or forecast weather, we will offer alternatives.